spgyip/grpc-gateway-json-transcoder/README.md

 gRPC is broadly used by developing microservices, it's very efficient when both client and server side are microservices.
 However, when you are developing API for web or native-app, RESTful-JSON API is another standard suitable for end-to-end developing.
-Further, RESTful-JSON which based on HTTP/JSON has better ecology for developers debugging/testing.
+Further, RESTful-JSON which is based on HTTP/JSON has better ecology for developers debugging/testing.

 We can write a RESTful-JSON microservices for each gRPC microservices to translate between the RESTful-JSON/gRPC protocol, but this is awkward.
 So, in order to communicate to your gRPC service, there are several ways, we are going to demonstrate here.